 - Add tags to the master with a Key of EC2 or WorkSpaces and a Value of True.

-For details, see this Amazon EC2 documentation on tagging, and this Amazon WorkSpace documentation on tagging.
+For details, see Amazon EC2 documentation on tagging, and Amazon WorkSpace documentation on tagging.

 You have now set up policy auto-assignment.
 New Amazon EC2 instances and Amazon WorkSpaces that are launched using the master are activated automatically (since the agent is pre-activated on the master), and then auto-assigned a policy through the event-based task.

-- On the master EC2 instance or WorkSpace, reactivate the agent by re-running the activation command on the agent, or by clicking the Reactivate button in the Workload Security console.
+- On the master EC2 instance or WorkSpace, reactivate the agent by rerunning the activation command on the agent, or by clicking Reactivate in the Workload Security console.
 For details, see Activate the agent.

-The re-activation causes the event-based task to assign the policy to the master.
-The master is now protected.
+The reactivation causes the event-based task to assign the policy to the master.
+The master is protected.

-You are now ready to bake your AMI or create a custom WorkSpace bundle.
+You can now bake your AMI or create a custom WorkSpace bundle.

 Create an AMI or custom WorkSpace bundle based on the master

 When creating an AMI from AWS, remember to stop the instance prior to creation and do not select the AWS option No reboot.
-Images created with the No reboot option will not be protected by the agent.
+Images created with the No reboot option are not be protected by the agent.